pathminder/pathminder.github.io/_skills/perception.md

 | Read magic aura     |             20 + creature's HD or item's caster level              |

 You can read a creature or object's aura more than once, whether you read the same aura or a different one.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** You remain alert to sounds even in your sleep, and the normal DC increase to Perception checks when you are sleeping is halved.
+The distance modifier on the DC of Perception checks you attempt is reduced to +1 per 20 feet.

+**10 Ranks:** The distance modifier on the DC of Perception checks you attempt is reduced to +1 per 30 feet.
+In addition, you gain a +5 bonus on Perception checks to notice or locate an invisible creature or object.

+**15 Ranks:** You remain alert to sounds even in your sleep, and the normal DC increase to Perception checks when you are sleeping doesn't apply to you.
+The distance modifier on the DC of your Perception checks is reduced to +1 per 40 feet.

+**20 Ranks:** You gain a +10 bonus on Perception checks to notice invisible creatures or objects.
+The distance modifier on the DC of Perception checks you attempt is reduced to +1 per 60 feet.